Consultations and Reports

 Alternatively, a parent / authorised carer will be contacted to enable them to take the child home.
 All parents are requested to provide an emergency telephone number and address.
 This information should always be kept up to date.

-Lunch time plays a very important part in the life of the school with children having their meals in family groups in a relaxed and orderly manner.
-Currently all the children remain at school during the lunch hour, and whilst it is preferred for the children to have a school meal, it is possible for children to bring a packed lunch.
-School meals are cooked on the premises and the kitchen staff ensure that the best possible meals are provided to give children a healthy, well balanced diet.
-Lunch consists of a two course meal.
+Lunchtime plays a very important part in the life of the school with children having their meals in family groups in a relaxed and orderly manner.
+Currently, all the children remain at school during the lunch hour, and whilst it is preferred for the children to have a school meal, it is possible for children to bring a packed lunch.
+School meals are cooked on the premises and the kitchen staff ensure that the best possible meals are provided to give children a healthy, well-balanced diet.
+Lunch consists of a two-course meal.
 The menu is carefully designed to satisfy the nutritional needs of young children.
-Special diets or allergies can also catered for.
-Particular attention is give to teaching good table manners and the correct use of cutlery.
+Special diets or allergies can also be catered for.
+Particular attention is given to teaching good table manners and the correct use of cutlery.

 The price of school meals, at present, is £2.30 per day (£11.50 per week).
 Payments to be made via SchoolMoney.

-Children in Reception, Year 1 and Year 2 will receive a free school meal under the new Government intiative which came into effect from 1st September 2014.
+Children in Reception, Year 1 and Year 2 will receive a free school meal under the new Government initiative which came into effect from 1st September 2014.